 Please remember, if paying online, to include a copy of your receipt or write the receipt number on your application.

 How long does it take to process an application for Irish citizenship?

 Applications on behalf of a minor should be submitted at least four months before the minor turns 18 years old.

 No travel arrangements should be made on the assumption of having Irish citizenship and then passport by a certain future date.
-Once you have been notified that your FBR application is successful, you may apply for an Irish passport.
+Once you have received your FBR certificate, you may apply for an Irish passport.

 You said that the supporting documents have to be originals but I don’t have the originals of some certificate what should I do?

-When we say original documentation we mean that the document should be from the competent issuing authority –(ie not a photocopy, even if certified).
+When we say original documentation we mean that the document should be from the competent issuing authority –(ie not a photocopy and not a certified photocopy).
 You can obtain a new original from the competent authority.